Remember Me (Diana Ross song): Cover version

 Boys Town Gang recorded a medley of "Remember Me" together with "Ain't No Mountain High Enough" in 1981.
 The single was a No. 5 U.S. Dance hit and a top 20 hit in Belgium and the Netherlands.
+Kim Wilde covered "Remember Me" on her Snapshots album in 2011.

+In 2020, Bon Harris of Nitzer Ebb did a cover of the song for his Songs From the Lemon Tree sessions, which was released on YouTube.